shengminx/demographic_impacts_on_rent/README.md

 # What Drives Rent: A Deep Dive Into People, Place, and Price

-This analysis investigates how demographic and socioeconomic factors influence one-bedroom rental prices (SAFMR 1BR) across five U.S. regions: Northeast, Northwest, Southeast, Southwest, and Midwest.
+This analysis investigates how demographic and socioeconomic factors influence one-bedroom rental prices across five U.S. regions: Northeast, Northwest, Southeast, Southwest, and Midwest.
 Using ZIP Code–level data merged from ACS, HUD FMR, and HUD-USPS crosswalk files, region-specific linear regression models with robust standard errors were applied to identify significant predictors of rent variation.
 The goal is to quantify localized effects of variables such as race, income, education, and marital status on rental housing costs.

 ---